API Documentation

 is_datacenterbooleanIP belongs to a known cloud / datacenter provider

-is_vpnbooleanIP is associated with a known VPN service
+is_vpnbooleanIP is associated with a known VPN or Tor exit service

 Access-Control-Allow-Origin: *